 History of Post 215

 Explorer Post 215 was originally established in March of 1988 as the result of a partnership between Boy Scouts of America and Plano Fire-Rescue with the goal of providing young men and women an opportunity to learn about the fire service while they provided service to the community.
 In 1992 the partnership changed slightly as the Exploring Program transitioned under Learning For Life (a subsidiary of the Boy Scouts of America).
 Over the years the Post has won a variety of accolades for both its individual efforts here in Plano as well as its member's performance at competitive events with other Posts.
-Many former Explorers have gone on to become service-driven indiviuals both in and outside of the fire service.
-Currently three form Post 215 member work for Plano Fire-Rescue.
+Many former Explorers have gone on to become service-driven individuals both in and outside of the fire service.
+Currently three former Post 215 members work for Plano Fire-Rescue.
+Several other Plano Fire-Rescue personnel also began their fire service career as Explorers.

 Due to cuts in Fire-Rescue’s staff in 2009, the Post took a five-year hiatus from 2009 to 2014.
 In October 2014 the Post re-chartered with eleven Explorers and four Advisors.
-In 2019 it will have seventeen Explorers and twelve Advisors on the roster.
+In 2020 we have seventeen Explorers and twelve Advisors on the Post roster.

 Post 215 falls under the Community Outreach and Education office of Plano Fire-Rescue.
 In addition to preparing young adults for success through education and training, the Post has played, and will continue to play, an integral part of community fire safety and education to the citizens and visitors of Plano.